Skip to main content

 Increased sepsis risk

 After a sepsis infection, you are more likely to get sepsis again.
-This risk decreases around a year after your sepsis infection.
+This risk decreases around 1 year after your sepsis infection.

 Post-sepsis syndrome

-The long-term effects after sepsis are sometimes called post-sepsis syndrome.
-The more severe your case of sepsis was, the more likely you are to experience post-sepsis syndrome.
+The long-term effects of sepsis are sometimes called post-sepsis syndrome.
+The more severe your illness, the more likely you are to experience post-sepsis syndrome.

 Post-sepsis syndrome can include: